pawamoy/website/docs/insiders.md

 Insiders are private forks of my projects, hosted as private GitHub repositories.
-Almost[^1] [all new features][features] are developed as part of these forks, which means that they are immediately available to all eligible sponsors, as they are made collaborators of this repository.
+Almost[^1] [all new features][features] are developed as part of these forks, which means that they are immediately available to all eligible sponsors, as they are made members of these repositories.

   [^1]:
     In general, every new feature is first exclusively released to sponsors, but